feathersjs/docs/api/authentication/hooks.md

 ## restrictToAuthenticated

-The `restrictToAuthenticated` hook throws an error if there isn't a logged-in user by checking for the `hook.params.user` object.
+The `restrictToAuthenticated` hook throws an error if there isn't a logged-in user by checking for the `context.params.user` object.
 It can be used on **any** service method and is intended to be used as a **before** hook.
 It doesn't take any arguments.

 ```js
 const hooks = require('feathers-authentication-hooks');